borgmatic-collective/borgmatic/docs/how-to/develop-on-borgmatic.md

 Setting up Podman is outside the scope of this documentation, but here are some key points to double-check:

- * Install Podman along with `podman-docker` and your desired networking support.
+ * Install Podman and your desired networking support.
  * Configure `/etc/subuid` and `/etc/subgid` to map users/groups for the
    non-root user who will run tests.
  * Create a non-root Podman socket for that user: